ryejs/rye/README.md

 Rye
 ===

-*Rye* is a light javascript library for DOM manipulation and events.
+**Rye** is a light javascript library for DOM manipulation and events.
 It's a lighter alternative to jQuery, that unlike Zepto, supports IE9+ or even IE8 (using es5-shim).

-Loosely based in Zepto and Ender.
+Loosely based on Zepto and Ender.

 by [jcemer](http://github.com/jcemer), [ricardobeat](http://github.com/ricardobeat) and [v42](http://github.com/v42)